kurrik/roomanna/blog.roomanna.com/src/posts/004-add-on-con/body.md

 [link-extension]: https://chrome.google.com/extensions/detail/igocgkpcgelnhiojhabmkhkgcdlpanhp
 [link-addoncon]: http://addoncon.com/
 [link-chromewebstore]: http://googleblog.blogspot.com/2010/12/update-on-chrome-web-store-and-chrome.html
-[img-melting]: /img/2011-01-06-melting.png  "Melting"
+[img-melting]: {{link "melting.png"}}
 [link-doom]: http://doom.wikia.com/wiki/Screen_melt

 Last year between the time that the [Chrome web store][link-chromewebstore] crazied everything up and the holidays shut everything down, I was invited to give an educational session at [Add-on-Con 2010][link-addoncon] on the topic of Chrome extensions.

 Despite starting at 9:00am on the teaching day (the day before the conference began in earnest), I think the session went well.
 I have a Chrome extensions presentation which is also
 [a chrome extension itself][link-extension], but it had gotten a bit out of date.
 I took the opportunity to do a bit of work updating the content and sprucing up the demos a bit.

 Of particular note is the demo which uses `chrome.tabs.captureVisibleTab` to draw the current browser contents into a canvas, and then 2d manipulations to "melt" the screen (an effect inspired by
 [one of my favorite games][link-doom]):

 !["Melting"][img-melting]